pwa-builder/pwabuilder-ios/submit-to-app-store.md

 The process looks like this:

 1. Sign into your Apple Developer account
-2. Create your Bundle ID
+2. Create a Bundle ID
+3. Create a Certificate Signing Request (CSR)
+4. Create a Provisioning Profile
-3. Create your app reservation
+5. Create an app reservation
-4. Upload your app package
+6. Upload your app package

 Each step is described below.